SuperSaen/FROSTBITE/README.md

 Developed with Unreal Engine 4

-May lead to open source
+now open source, if that makes you angry come sue me, ill win and take your money. trust me.

-ownership of this code belongs strictly to the developers of this code. the developers may choose to license out the code, but currently it is for learning and building on only. any unauthorized selling, reuse or redistribution of this code in any form without knowledge of intent from the original developers will null this license.
+ownership of this code belongs strictly to the public.